cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 ## Patch

-Patch an existing Communication.
+Patch an existing communication.

     PATCH /Communication/:id

 _Notes_

-* This implementation follows the [JSON PATCH](https://tools.ietf.org/html/rfc6902) spec.
+* This implementation follows the [JSON PATCH](https://tools.ietf.org/html/rfc6902) specification.
 * Only operations on the paths listed below are supported.

 ### Authorization Types